 “Now a few friends of mine would immediately leap to “It was a demon!
 You were under attack!”
 But of course I know better.
-First of all, I’m pretty much a strict cessationist and I don’t mind who knows that.
-Second of all, I’ve dealt with sleep paralysis most of my life and I can easily recognize it when it happens now.
+I’ve dealt with sleep paralysis most of my life and I can easily recognize it when it happens now.

 Despite that, when the invisible hands tightened around my throat and the malign voice whispered deadly threats, I prayed silently but seriously that God my Father intervene and save me.